mcw256/CommandCraft/README.md

 ﻿# CommandCraft
-Tool for generating minecraft commands using *grabcraft.com* buildings URLs.
+**Open source tool for generating minecraft commands using *grabcraft.com* buildings URLs.**
 - - -
 *Note that this is not an official minecraft program.
 It's not approved by or associated with mojang.*

 *Also, note that I do not claim any rights to GrabCraft.
 GrabCraft and all related brands, names and content are the property of GrabCraft LLC.
-This is just a friendly application to help people generating  in-game structures*
+This is just a friendly application to help people in generating  in-game structures*
 - - -
 ## Screenshots
 <img src="screenshots/screenshot1.png" alt="1" width="400" height="300"/>.<img src="screenshots/screenshot2.png" alt="2" width="400" height="300"/><img src="screenshots/screenshot3.png" alt="3" width="400" height="300"/>